Proverbs 10:10 – The Talker

 You don’t see guys hanging around unattractive women do you?
 They seem to always make friends with women they find attractive.

-Even if women know this intellectually, they don’t want to acknowledge the reality of it because they are enjoying the attention too much.
+Even if women know this intellectually, they just don’t want to acknowledge the reality of it because they are enjoying the attention too much.

 If a woman could spend five minutes in the mind of the man she would instantly understand why men and women cannot be friends.

-Man in the secular state is driven by his sexual drive and makes the bulk of his decisions in an attempt to satisfy that drive.
-When trained by biblical principles he attempts to reign in this drive, but that does not change the fact that the drive exists, and it always will exist in his mind.
+When trained by biblical principles he attempts to reign in this drive, but that does not change the fact that the sexual drive exists, and it always will exist in his mind.
+He can discipline it, but it will always be there.

 Therefore if a man makes a friendship with a woman, it is done in attempt to further the sexual drive.